Stressed Dog Body Language: How to Read the Signs of Stress in Dogs

-What is Stress in Dogs?
+What Is Stress in Dogs?

 Stress is a natural response to a perceived threat or challenge, and it can be beneficial in small doses.
 However, chronic stress can have negative effects on a dog's physical and mental health.
 In dogs, stress can manifest itself in a variety of ways, including changes in your dog’s behavior, appetite, and body language.